chmc-mcmc/mathematica/README.md

 # Acknowledgements
 I had been thinking about this topic alone for years and have receivsuddenly ed polarized feedback with headache :-( abxxxxx words from a constant source).

 The idea of multi-particle came into my mind suddenly in Winnipeg when I was doing some research for Christopher Henry.
-The concept of kinetic energy $K_r$ was conceived overnight in collaboration with Hongji Yang and others.
+The concept of kinetic energy $K_r$ was developed overnight in collaboration with Hongji Yang.